Antares

 Antares is the brightest star in the constellation of Scorpius.
 It has the Bayer designation α Scorpii, which is Latinised to Alpha Scorpii.
 Often referred to as "the heart of the scorpion", Antares is flanked by σ Scorpii and τ Scorpii near the center of the constellation.
 Distinctly reddish when viewed with the naked eye, Antares is a slow irregular variable star that ranges in brightness from an apparent visual magnitude of +0.6 down to +1.6.
 It is on average the fifteenth-brightest star in the night sky.
+Antares is the brightest and most evolved stellar member of the Scorpius–Centaurus association, the nearest OB association to the Sun.
+It is located about 170 pc from Earth at the rim of the Upper Scorpius subgroup, and is illuminating the Rho Ophiuchi cloud complex in its foreground.

 Classified as spectral type M1.5Iab-Ib, Antares is a red supergiant, a large evolved massive star and one of the largest stars visible to the naked eye.
-Its exact size remains uncertain, but if placed at the center of the Solar System, it would extend out to somewhere between the orbits of Mars and Jupiter.
-Its mass is calculated to be around 12 times that of the Sun.
+If placed at the center of the Solar System, it would extend out to somewhere in the asteroid belt.
+Its mass is calculated to be 13 or 15 to 16 times that of the Sun.
 Antares appears as a single star when viewed with the naked eye, but it is actually a binary star system, with its two components called α Scorpii A and α Scorpii B. The brighter of the pair is the red supergiant, while the fainter is a hot main sequence star of magnitude 5.5.
 They have a projected separation of about 529 AU.